Crystal Brook, South Australia: Crystal Brook Show

 The Crystal Brook Show has been held annually since the early 1880s.
 The 2020 and 2021 show has been cancelled due to COVID-19 social distancing requirements.

 Heysen Trail

 The town lies on the Heysen Trail, a 1200 km-long walking trail from Cape Jervis to Parachilna Gorge.

 Close to the north–south midpoint of the trail, Crystal Brook marks a change in climate.
 Hot, dry summers and mild winters lie to the north, and more temperate conditions to the south.

 Sport

-Crystal Brook's sporting facilities cater for hockey, tennis, croquet, golf, lawn bowls, netball, basketball, swimming, gymnasium exercise, junior soccer, horse riding, motor-cross, football and cricket.
+Crystal Brook's sporting facilities cater for hockey, tennis, croquet, golf, lawn bowls, netball, basketball, swimming, gymnasium exercise, junior soccer, horse riding, motocross, football and cricket.

 In regional competitions the town colours are red and white, with most teams known as 'The Roosters'.

-The Crystal Brook Football Club won the Northern Areas (Australian Rules) Football Association premiership for a record 19th time in 2012 and the town has twice staged a round of the Australian motor-cross championships.
+The Crystal Brook Football Club won the Northern Areas (Australian Rules) Football Association premiership for a record 19th time in 2012 and the town has twice staged a round of the Australian motocross championships.